On the complexity of cusped non-hyperbolicity

-Note carefully that in Theorem \ref{thm:ibundle} and \ref{thm:ibundle_conp} and Corollary \ref{cor:ess_surf}, the size of the certificate returned by the algorithm is polynomial in the input triangulation and in $|\chi(\Sigma)|$, whereas in Corollary \ref{cor:ess_surf} the size is polynomial in the input triangulation and in the size of the given normal surface $\Sigma$, i.e. $\log wt(\Sigma)$.
+Note carefully that in Theorems \ref{thm:ibundle} and \ref{thm:ibundle_conp} and Corollary \ref{cor:ess_surf}, the size of the certificate returned by the algorithm is polynomial in the input triangulation and in $|\chi(\Sigma)|$, and in the case of Corollary \ref{cor:ess_surf} also polynomial in the bit-size of $\Sigma$, i.e. $\log wt(\Sigma)$.
 It may be possible to make Corollary \ref{cor:ess_surf} depend polynomially only on the bit-size, but we do not pursue that here.

-The reader should also note that the \NP\ portion of Theorem \ref{thm:ibundle} follows almost immediately from the normal-almost-normal sweepout certificates in section 6 of Schleimer's 2001 PhD thesis \cite{SchleimerPhD}.
-Moreover, it is relatively easy to show from Theorem 3 of \cite{Ivanov08} that one can extend the $\TorusxI$ recognition algorithm of \cite{Haraway14} to show that {\sc $\TorusxI$ recognition} is in \NP.
+The careful reader will note that the \NP{}\ portion of Theorem \ref{thm:ibundle} follows almost immediately from the normal-almost-normal sweepout certificates in section 6 of Schleimer's 2001 PhD thesis \cite{SchleimerPhD}.
+Moreover, it is relatively easy to show from Theorem 3 of \cite{Ivanov08} that one can extend the $\TorusxI$ recognition algorithm of \cite{Haraway14} to show that {\sc $\TorusxI$ recognition} is in \NP{}.
 We regard these approaches as more viable for implementation with current software libraries like Regina (see \cite{Regina}).
 However, the result also follows directly from Lackenby's work, so for ease of reference we rely on \cite{Lackenby16}.

 We turn to the proofs of these results now.